The 5 Best Counter-Depth Refrigerators of 2026

 1. Best Counter-Depth Refrigerator

 If you're willing to spare no expense and have the room for a 36-inch fridge, the Bosch 800 Series B36CT80SNS is the best counter-depth fridge that we've tested.
-This model, along with all 800 Series models in the Bosch lineup, is one of the few consumer-grade refrigerators to utilize dual inverter-controlled compressors for the fridge and freezer sections and has separate evaporators, effectively ensuring each cabinet has its own refrigeration loop.
-This allows for more precise temperature regulation and humidity control, not to mention virtually eliminating odor transference from cabinet to cabinet.
-This fridge is also equipped with Bosch's VitaFresh drawers, which can maintain a stable microclimate by creating a tight seal and consequently helping to keep delicate greens crisp and fresh for weeks at a time.
+The 800 Series lineup contains some of the few consumer-grade refrigerators to utilize separate inverter-controlled compressors for the fridge and freezer sections, along with separate evaporators, effectively ensuring each cabinet has its own refrigeration loop.
+This allows for more precise temperature regulation and humidity control, not to mention virtually eliminating odor transfer between cabinets.
+This fridge is also equipped with Bosch's VitaFresh drawers, which can maintain a stable temperature-controlled microclimate and seal in moisture to keep delicate greens crisp for weeks at a time.

 Unfortunately, freezer space is limited, even by the standards of other counter-depth fridges.
-The lower bins don't extend all the way to the back of the freezer cabinet, severely limiting the amount of room you have for stowing away bigger boxed items.
-While its in-freezer ice maker can produce an impressive amount of ice in a pinch, the high-capacity ice tray takes up a significant portion of the upper drawer, too.
+The lower bins don't extend to the back of the freezer cabinet, severely limiting space for stowing larger boxed items.
+While its in-freezer ice maker can produce an impressive amount of ice in a pinch, the high-capacity ice tray also takes up a significant portion of the upper drawer.

-If you're not too fussed about its general lack of performance in this regard, this fridge does offer some advantages over the far pricier (and generally better-performing) Bosch.
-The LG offers more space in both its fridge and freezer cabinets because of what the company calls its Counter-Depth MAX design, which essentially hollows out space at the back of the fridge cabinet, unlike most conventional counter-depth units.
-It also does a great job of maintaining a consistent temperature level throughout the freezer and fridge cabinets, so you can place temperature-sensitive items like milk or cream wherever it's most practical, rather than worry that it may spoil early.
+If you're not too fussed about its general lack of performance in this regard, this fridge does offer some advantages over the far pricier (and generally better-performing) Samsung.
+The LG offers more space in both its fridge and freezer cabinets thanks to its Counter-Depth MAX design, which essentially hollows out space at the back of the fridge cabinet, unlike most conventional counter-depth units.
+It also does a great job of maintaining a consistent temperature throughout the freezer and fridge cabinets, so you can place temperature-sensitive items like milk or cream wherever it's most practical, without worrying they'll spoil early.

-Check out the Frigidaire FFTR1425VW if space is at an absolute premium inside your kitchen.
-This 28-inch top freezer fridge is about as basic and compact as standard fridges can be, and really isn't suited for a household of more than two people if you cook frequently, but it does make the most out of its diminutive footprint.
-It's got a sliding deli drawer for keeping smaller items out of the way, and the door bins are just about wide enough to squeeze in bulky things like juice cartons.
-While this unit's cooling system is very rudimentary, comprising a fixed-speed compressor and a single evaporator, with temperature regulation being handled by a mechanical thermostat, this arrangement is well-established and has few obvious weak points.
+Check out the Frigidaire FFTR1425VW if you're looking to spend as little as possible.
+This 28-inch top freezer fridge is about as basic as fridges can be, and really isn't suited for a household of more than two people if you cook frequently.
+Still, it's got some handy touches: there's a sliding deli drawer for keeping smaller items out of the way, and the door bins are just about wide enough to squeeze in bulky things like juice cartons.
+This unit's cooling system is simple, comprising a fixed-speed compressor and a single evaporator, with temperature regulation being handled by a mechanical thermostat.
+If something does go wrong with this fridge, Frigidaire has a comprehensive network of authorized service providers, and spare parts are plentiful.

-Beyond that, it does a good job of maintaining stable temperatures in both the freezer and fridge cabinets, with the notable exception of the latter's lower door bins, which are a good bit warmer than the rest of the space and are really only good for chilling things like drinks.
-As expected for a single-evaporator fridge with basic crisper drawers, moisture retention in the fridge cabinet is pretty poor, and delicate greens like lettuce or spinach will begin wilting relatively quickly.
-The optional ice maker's ice tray is impressively spacious, and when it's filled to capacity (no quick feat due to the slow production rate), you'll have enough ice for slinging cold drinks at a family dinner.
-That said, the ice maker occupies a huge chunk of the already limited freezer space, so you're better off going without it if you find yourself shopping for things like frozen pizzas or if you simply freeze a lot of your leftovers.
+Beyond that, it does a good job of maintaining stable temperatures in both the freezer and fridge cabinets, with the notable exception of the fridge's lower door bins, which are really only good for chilling things like drinks.
+As expected for a single-evaporator fridge with basic crisper drawers, moisture retention in the fridge cabinet is pretty poor.
+The optional ice maker's ice tray is impressively spacious, and when it's filled to capacity, you'll have enough ice for slinging cold drinks at a family dinner.
+That said, the ice maker occupies a huge chunk of the already limited freezer space, so you're better off going without it if you find yourself shopping for frozen goods.

 Notable Mentions